gajus/eslint-plugin-jsdoc/README.md

  * @return {ReactElement}.
  */
 function quux () {}
-// Message: Sentence must be more than punctuation.
+// Message: Sentences must be more than punctuation.
 ````

 The following patterns are not considered problems: